Market House (Providence, Rhode Island)

-The Market House is a historic three-story brick market house in Market Square, in the College Hill, a neighborhood of Providence, Rhode Island, USA.
+The Market House is a historic three-story brick market house in Market Square, in the College Hill neighborhood of Providence, Rhode Island, US.
 The building was constructed between 1773 and 1775 and designed by prominent local architects, Joseph Brown and Declaration of Independence signer Stephen Hopkins.
 The bottom floor of the house was used as a market, and the upper level was used for holding meetings.
 Similar buildings existed in other American cities, such as Faneuil Hall in Boston and the Old Brick Market in Newport.
 The building housed the Providence City Council in the decades before the completion of City Hall.

 Architecture

 The primary architect for the Market House was Joseph Brown, then the foremost architect of the city.
 Brown's previous commissioned work included University Hall at Brown University and the First Baptist Meeting House.
 Brown was assisted in the design process by Stephen Hopkins.

 The building was originally two stories in height, topped by a low gable roof.
 In 1797, a third floor was added to the house, which housed the first Masonic Lodge in Rhode Island.
 At this time, a wooden balustrade was added to the roof of the building.
 The east gable features a large bull's-eye window, while the west gable features a clock, installed in the 20th century.

 With the exception of the building's eastern end, the first floor of is surrounded on all sides by a series of large round arches that originally formed an arcade.
 In the 19th century, the arcade was closed off with the installation of windows.

 In 1833, architect James C. Bucklin designed a two-story addition on the east end of the building.
 This addition provided an entrance to the third story Masonic hall.